 Sometimes consumers need something immediately, and BOPIS offers that option.
 Whether it's a last-minute birthday gift or a medical need, some purchases can't wait until tomorrow.
 BOPIS means not only same-day availability, but often availability within the hour.
 Customers frequently abandon their online carts due to slow shipping times and go pick up the items themselves.

-Same-day delivery is a great way to compete, assuming your business can offer it.
+Same-day delivery is a great way to compete with Buy Online, Pickup in Store, assuming your business can offer it.
 Also, research which products customers are willing to wait for and promote those through your marketing.
 Some purchases require a mulling over, so offer those products at competitive prices.
 Consider stocking hard-to-find products that aren't available to pickup in store.
 While customers might prefer certain products immediately, if it's not available to buy in store, you'll be the resource they turn to.

 While customers could previously check store inventory online, it wasn't always accurate.
 Sometimes another shopper has moved the product to the wrong aisle, or purchased the product right before the buyer arrives.
 BOPIS provides the shopper with tangible results- meaning the item is procured and waiting for them before they arrive.
 They can also hold it in their hands, and look at it in person to decide if it's what they wanted.
 If not, they can quickly make a return, without having to deal with return shipping.

 Thorough communication is the key here- send an email when the item is purchased, the payment is processed, and the shipment has left the warehouse.
 Let shoppers know when the product will arrive and use reputable shipping companies who will follow through.
 Offer clear and easy methods for return, such as return shipping labels in the package.
 If customers know they can easily make a return, they'll be more inclined to buy from you.
 Offering expedited shipping or free returns will also generate customer trust and loyalty.